 “This kind of interaction will lead to a very different direction (an actual date!) than spending time with small talk in chat purgatory,” she adds.
 “I know that it can feel awkward to make the first move.
 You might be wondering, ‘Am I going to come across as too aggressive or desperate?’
 I’ve been there.
 But the truth is, is that nothing is more cool, confident, and sexy than someone who is comfortable taking the lead.”

 Yes, most of us hate talking on the phone… but sometimes it’s easier to make plans that way.
 If you’re struggling to find a time and day that works for your date, Kang suggests working it out with a call.
 “Pick up the phone and ask them out.
 You can set up the date in five minutes and spend your time and energy on getting ready for and enjoying the actual date,” she says.

 “Plus, there’s the added benefit of actually being able to connect live and get to know the person at a deeper level before spending the time to meet up,” she adds.
-“This would prevent you showing up for a date and realising within the first five seconds that the person wasn’t who you thought they were going to be.”
+“This would prevent you showing up for a date and realizing within the first five seconds that the person wasn’t who you thought they were going to be.”

 Keep the first date casual

 Hobley suggests beginning with a coffee date rather than a more time-consuming dinner date.
 “If time is working against you, ask them to coffee!” she says.
 “In fact, 85% of people on OkCupid love coffee dates and when asked, a majority of people said going for coffee is the best first date idea — more than dinner or drinks.”